lyrasis/cspace-solr-ucb/README.md

 (NB: solr must be running on localhost:8983 and have a core with the specified name)

-Other contents of the app_solr working directory (which includes the content of this GitHub directory):
+Other contents of the APP_USER working directory (which includes the content of this GitHub directory):

 checkstatus.sh - a script to display the contents of the UCB solr4 portals